Alice Overbey Taylor

-Alice B. Overbey Taylor (1879 – 1919) was an American suffragist.
+Alice B. Overbey Taylor (July 28, 1879 – December 29, 1919) was an American suffragist.
 She was the manager of the short-lived Virginia Suffrage News.

 Biography

 Taylor née Overbey was born on July 28, 1879, in Charlotte County, Virginia.
 On 20 September 1909 she married Doward Miles Taylor.
 The couple settled in Richmond, Virginia In the early 1910s Overbey became active in the suffragist movement.
 She was a member of the Equal Suffrage League of Virginia, serving as executive secretary and office manager from 1913 thorough 1915.
 In 1915 Taylor had a short story published in the American Home Journal.
 Around 1917, at the start of World War I, the Equal Suffrage League of Virginia added support of the American troops to their agenda.
 Taylor was appointed chair of the Committee of Agriculture and Thrift for the league.
 In 1918 Taylor became the league's chair of the Committee for the Protection of Women's Labor.
 The following year she was named program chair for the Richmond chapter of the Equal Suffrage League.

 Taylor died of cancer on December 29, 1919, in Richmond.
+She was buried in Chase City.